mirnanoukari/Control-System-Packer/design_decisions/README.md

 ### Class diagram

-The following is a generated class diagram from our python MechanicalSystem class.
-It shows all the parameters needed for calculations to get desired control.
+The following is a generated class diagram from our Python MechanicalSystem class.
+It shows all the parameters needed for calculations to get desired control and generate C headers.

 ![class](https://drive.google.com/uc?export=view&id=1WfqgLHuwCF4okHD4LZZKSLPWPAh1b_Oa)